 - 5 ways to get ahead as a personal shopper

 - Work for a store or go it alone?

 - Seal the deal as a personal shopper

-The ‘helping hand’ in the fitting room is Positive, Pleasing and Pound-saving.
+The ‘helping hand’ in the fitting room is positive, pleasing and, surprisingly, pound-saving.
 Not making all those expensive mistakes can save you a surprising amount of money – although obviously there is an initial outlay to employ the shopper.

 the day to day

-Then, in the lull before the second day, Gloria scouts the high street (having been given a budget) and picks out several outfits and individual pieces.
-The second full day with the client is spent shopping!
-She says, “some outfits work instantly and others – well, you have to try them on.
-They may work or they may not.
+She says: “Some outfits work instantly and others, well, you have to try them on; they may work or they may not.
 I have seen clients coming from the Middle East to spend £30,000 per season, and at the other end of the scale, some people want to spend £500 – plus they want ten items for that.
 Knowing how to work within your client’s budget is key.”

 Gloria says: “No formal qualifications are necessary but I would say a fashion background is essential.
 I spent 20 years in clothing retail, plus I did some buying.
 Working the shop floor gives you the skills to know how to handle people.
 People skills, working one-to-one with clients, is almost the most important thing here.”

 give your family and friends a makeover

 Everyone has a network of friends and family and they are the perfect guinea pigs for your fashion experiments.
 Gloria advises: “Start by doing it for free, then charge a little for friends of friends and soon you’ll get your business going by word of mouth.”